hahnchuljung/satellitegeosciencesTEST01/content/home/welcome.md

 widget: hero # See https://wowchemy.com/docs/page-builder/
 headless: true # This file represents a page section.
 weight: 10 # Order that this section will appear.
 title: |
-# Satellite Geosciences Lab
+  Wowchemy
-# @ Yonsei University
+  Research Group
- hero_media: 'welcome.jpg'
+hero_media: welcome.jpg
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'
   # Add custom styles